The Turtle Watch

 they enable us to help save the turtles and collate our scientific data throughout the season.

-In the 2018 season, we will be undertaking pioneering surveys of the reefs fringing the island – analysing the diversity and populations of corals, fish and invertebrates that inhabit these waters.
+In the 2018 season, we undertook pioneering surveys of the reefs fringing the island – analysing the diversity and populations of corals, fish and invertebrates that inhabit these waters.
+These are studies that will be continued into the 2019 season.

 Those looking to volunteer should be relatively fit, able to swim and acquainted with the rigours